Professor in Classics & Ancient History

-Head of Department, Director of Research, Department Education Committee, Liberal Arts, Recruitment and Outreach Sub-Committee, Taught MA Co-Ordinator, Mature and Part Time Students, PI Leverhulme Festivals Project
+Head of Department, Department Education Committee, Recruitment and Outreach Sub-Committee, Taught MA Co-Ordinator (Term 1), Mature and Part Time Students, Liberal Arts, Board of the Faculty of Arts

 Tel: 22367; 02476 523023

 Email: Z dot L dot Newby at warwick dot ac dot uk

 Faculty of Arts Building 2.14, University of Warwick, Coventry CV4 7AL

 After studying Classics (Literae Humaniores) at Oxford, Prof Zahra Newby went to the Courtauld Institute of Art, London to study for a Masters in Ancient Art.
 She stayed at the Courtauld for her doctorate, focussed on Art in the Second Sophistic , under the supervision of Jas' Elsner.
 Zahra took up her post at Warwick in 2000.

 Her research interests lie in art of the Roman empire in its widest cultural contexts, including art in the provinces of the Greek east, the Roman response to Greek culture, ancient funerary art, ancient athletics, festival culture and the relationships between art and text (see further below).
 She welcomes research students in any of these areas.

 She has acted as external examiner for Birkbeck College, London; Glasgow University and Royal Holloway, University of London.